Skip to content

 The github workflows publish docker images of client website and libms to github and docker hub.

-Use of docker images is handy for developers as well.
-It is suggested that developers build the required images locally on their computer and use them for development purposes.
+Docker images are useful for development purposes.
+Developers are advised to build the required images locally on their computers for use during development.
 The images can be built using

 docker compose -f compose.dev.yml build